Neurath, Konstantin Hermann Karel Freiherr von.

 - Medals

 Neurath, Konstantin Hermann Karel Freiherr von, born on 02-02-1873 in Klein-Glattbach, Württemburg.
 Freiherr von Neurath belonged to the Swabian nobility.
-His grandfather Constantin Franz von Neurath had served as Foreign Minister under King Charles I of Württemberg (reigned 1864–1891); his father Konstantin Sebastian von Neurath (died 1912) had been a Free Conservative member of the German Reichstag parliament and Chamberlain of King William II of Württemberg.
+His grandfather Constantin Franz von Neurath had served as Foreign Minister under King Charles I of Württemberg (reigned 1864–1891); his father Konstantin Sebastian von Neurath (died 1912) had been a Free Conservative member of the German Reichstag parliament and Chamberlain of King William of Württemberg.
 His mother was wife Mathilde Berta Clementine Sophie Wilhelmine Auguste, born Freiin von Gemmingen-Hornberg (1847–1924).
 Von Neurath studied law in Tübingen and at the University of Berlin.
-After graduation he was a lawyer for some time, but in 1901 he entered the diplomatic service.
+After graduation he was a lawyer for some time, but in 1901 he entered the diplomatic service .
 Initially he worked at the German Foreign Office, but since 1903 he was a Legacy Council in London.
 In 1914 he was transferred to Constantinople (Istanbul).
-After the outbreak of the First World War in August 1914, he enlisted in the German army.
+After the outbreak of the First World War in August 1914, Konstantin enlisted in the German army.
 Already at the end of 1914 he was awarded the Iron Cross for his great courage.
 After an injury in 1916, he worked again at the German embassy in Constantinople.
 After the war von Neurath served as Minister to Denmark and Ambassador to Italy.
 Following a period as Ambassador to Britain (1930-32) Franz “Fränzschen von Papen

 appointed him Foreign Minister

-He retained the post under Kurt Schleicher and Adolf Hitler.
+and Adolf Hitler.
 Von Neurath held right-wing opinions conservative views but had doubts about Hitler’s aggressive foreign policy.
 Hitler kept him in position as he gave the government respectability.
 After Hitler’s seizure of power, Von Neurath also became a member of the National Socialist German Workers’ Party (NSDAP) NSDAP-nr.3 805 229 and in 1937 he became SS-Gruppenführer,.SS-nr.: 287 680.
 At the end of 1937, after the Hossbach Conference, Von Neurath expressed his concern about the speed with which Hitler wanted to implement his Lebensraum plans, striving for the greatest possible self-sufficiency of the Third Reich.
 With this he fell out of favor with Hitler.
 In March 1938 Hitler replaced von Neurath with Joachim von Ribbentrop

 when he complained that the current policy would result in war.
 In 1939 Adolf Hitler (did you know) appointed von Neurath as Protector of Czechoslovakia.
 When Czech students protested against Nazi rule von Neurath closed all the universities in the country.
 He also ordered nine of the students who took part in the rebellion to be executed.
 Hitler felt that von Neurath did not deal harshly enough with the resistance movement in Czechoslovakia and in September, 1941, replaced him with Reinard Heydrich.
 Heydrich was assassinated in 1942 and succeeded by SS Oberstgruppenführer Kurt Max Franz Daluge